NOAA-EMC/godas/README.md

 The instructions below are for csh and bash.

 During this process, three directories will be created:
-- CLONE_DIR    : The directory where the system is cloned, user defined path
+- CLONE_DIR    : The directory where the system is cloned, user defined path.

 - MACHINE_ID   : The name of the HPC that the system is installed, currently supported hera and orion

 - BUILD_COMPILER     : Set the compiler that you would like to use.
-The options are intel18(Hera) or intel19 (Hera Orion), depending on the machine.
+The options are intel18(Hera) or intel19 (Orion), depending on the machine.

-- PROJECT_DIR  : The directory where the workflow is deployed, user defined path
+- EXPROOT  : The directory where the EXPDIR is created, storing workflow configuration files, user defined path.

+- COMROOT  : The directory where input and output of jobs are stored, user defined path.

+- DATAROOT : The directory where each job runs, user defined path.

 - RUNCDATE     : The directory where the system runs, optionally defined by the user